guija/sprung/README.md

 `Ctrl+Shift+Space`: Open Sprung Window Switcher and list tabs for each browser as own windows

 ## Tabs support
 Please note that the tabs support is currently in alpha stadium and is available for test purposes only.
+Currently supported browsers are:
+* Firefox
+* Internet Explorer

 ## Settings
 The settings can be modified by changing the `settings.json` file.